tergite/tergite-autocalibration/docs/developer-guide/developer_guide.md

 ## Additional installations

-Consider installing Quarto and other packages before you create your coda environment to have the path correctly initialised in your environment.
+Consider installing other packages before you create your coda environment to have the path correctly initialised in your environment.
 This is not necessary, but it can simplify operations later, especially using VSCode.